HP2706/Auto_HookPoint/README.md

 # Auto_HookPoint

-Auto_HookPoint is a Python library that makes it easy to integrate arbitrary pytorch models with transformer_lens.
+Auto_HookPoint is a Python library that seamlessly integrates arbitrary PyTorch models with transformer_lens.
+It provides an `auto_hook` function that automatically wraps your PyTorch model, applying HookPoints to every `nn.Module` and select `nn.Parameter` instances within the model structure.
-This happens via an auto_hook function that wraps your pytorch model and applies a HookPoint for every nn.Module and most nn.Parameter that are part of the model.

 ## Features